RTEMS/rtems-docs/c_user/message_manager.rst

 remote tasks must interact with the created message queue.
 This is to avoid the system overhead incurred by the creation of a global message queue.
-When a global message queue is created, the message queue’s name and id must be transmitted to every node in the system for insertion in the local copy of the global object table.
+When a global message queue is created, the message queue's name and id must be transmitted to every node in the system for insertion in the local copy of the global object table.